bendoepker/vuili/src/viewport.md

 This is then repeated for each of the child viewports

-WHEN TO RECALCULATE SIZE COMMANDS
+WHEN TO ISSUE RECALCULATE SIZE COMMANDS
 - When the window is resized the main viewport should be recalculated
     - This inlcudes fullscreen toggle, maximization, and restoration
     - Notably NOT including minimization